annagodwin/pdfneedocr/docs/index.md

 # Documentation

-Quickly determine if your PDF Needs OCR.
+Quickly determine if your PDF Needs OCR

 ## Installation